We've Built Community with...

 Middleton Youth Center

-In May 2022, we began an art collaboration with the young people and staff at Middleton Youth Center.
-We learned from each other about our preferences and creative process.
+We began an art collaboration with the young people and staff at Middleton Youth Center and learned from each other about our preferences and creative process.
 After a brief introduction to ProCreate, the students were off and running.
 Working with young people is always a fabulous reminder to never underestimate their ability to adapt and use technology.